media-sec-lab/Audio-Deepfake-Detection/README.md

             <td align="center"><b>LA: 0.021 (1)</b></td>
     </tr>
 </table>
+Note: "—" indicates not mentioned in the paper.
+Values in brackets in the experimental results are the ranking of each column in the LA scenario, and bolded values are the best results for that scenario.

 # Reference
 More details about on the above, you may check the following this papers: